Fengguan2022/FuheJin/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I am a Ph.D. candidate, a Course Instructor, and a Mom... yep, multitasking is my survival mechanism.
-I am interested in applying advanced research methods and multilevel perspectives to understand group dynamics and leadership in organizations.
-I am particularly interested in studying leadership in virtual groups.
-I’m devoted to becoming a researcher and educator who can advance knowledge and inspire others.
+I am interested in applying advanced research methods and multilevel perspectives to understand group dynamics and leadership in virtual work.

 image_left: true
 images: